top of page

 • Only evacuate when officials say so — grab your kit and pets.

-• Shelter-in-place (chemical spill, etc.) → close windows/doors, shut off furnace/AC to keep bad air out.
+• For shelter-in-place situations (like a chemical spill), close windows/doors and shut off your furnace/AC to keep bad air out.

 7. Stay Informed